ahaborte918/vpn/README.md

 </p>
 <p>

-Finally we will look at the IP again using the VM browser now that we have connected the VPN to the Netherlands.
+Using our VM browser, we will look up our IP address one last time now that the VPN is connected via the Netherlands.
 The website www.whatismyipaddress.com shows yet another IP address change using the VPN from the Netherlands.
 I must say this is quite fascinating!

 </p>
 <br />